On the stability analysis of astrophysical cooling functions: Application to Coronal Loops

 Only perturbations with wavelengths satisfying $\lambda < L_{\rm{corona}}$ have any meaning.
 By \eqref{eq:field_l2}, the Field length for Loop~2 is $\lambda_F = 3 \times 10^{10}$ cm.
 Because $\lambda_F > L_{\rm{corona}}$, we expect all TI modes excited in the corona to be stabilized by thermal conduction.
 Since we have confirmed this using data for Loop~2, it suffices to use Loop~1 for our analysis.

-Rather than using cooling curve plots as in Fig.~\ref{fig:TC}, we show spatial temperature profiles of Loop~1 in Fig.~\ref{fig:fp_TC}.
+In the bottom panels of Fig.~\ref{fig:fp_TC}, rather than comparing the loss function with $\Lambda_c$ using cooling curve plots as in Fig.~\ref{fig:TC}, we plot these quantities as a function of distance along Loop~1.
 The thermal conduction term is no longer a free parameter as it was in \S{3.3}, so by reducing $\lambda_F$, we are mimicking what would occur in larger or cooler loops.
 In the bottom panel of Fig.~\ref{fig:fp_TC}, we evaluate $\Lambda_c$ at $\lambda = L_{\rm{corona}}$, which corresponds to $\lambda = 0.35\lambda_F$.
 Clearly, the loop is stable by a wide margin.
 In the next panel up, we decrease the thermal conduction term by a factor of a few by setting $\lambda = \lambda_F$.
 The footpoints of the loop now satisfy $\Lambda(T) > \Lambda_c$.
 Only by increasing the wavelength to $\lambda = 1.5\lambda_F$ do we see the entire coronal region of the loop enter the isobaric TI zone (as shown by the next panel up).